basicBot/source/README.md

 IMPORTANT
 ---------

-__basicBot is currently being updated to work under plug's update from Tuesday, August 28th.
+__basicBot is currently being updated to work under plug's update.
 Please check back here later to see if it is available again.
 Please disable any scripts/extensions which have not been updated by their creators yet, as they may cause issues with the new plug.
 More info can be found [here](http://blog.plug.dj/2014/07/message-to-those-using-extensions-or-bots/)__

 __The repository has been reset to allow for a better organisation of commits and branches.__